bbc/bug/docs/pages/installation/environment.md

 # Environment Variables

-You can set a range of enironment varaibles on the main BUG container to control it's behaviour.
+You can set a range of environment varaibles on the main BUG container to control it's behaviour.
 These are documented below.

 | Variable                  | Default                   | Type    | Description                                                                                         |
 | ------------------------- | ------------------------- | ------- | --------------------------------------------------------------------------------------------------- |